-If the need arises to recommend either an evacuation or sheltering-in-place, Harford County public safety officials will use several methods of conveying emergency public information to the citizens.
+If the need arises to recommend either evacuation or sheltering-in-place, Harford County public safety officials will use several methods of conveying emergency public information to the citizens.
 Primarily, the Emergency Alert System (EAS) will be used to notify the public (TV and radio).
-Other means of conveying emergency public information may include usage of the emergency notification system (phone callout system), media releases, NOAA Hazard Alert Radios, and route altering.
+Other means of conveying emergency public information may include use of the emergency notification system (phone callout system), media releases, NOAA Hazard Alert Radios, and route altering.

-Grab your pre-made Emergency Supply Kit (i.e. Go-Bag).
+Grab your pre-made emergency supply kit (i.e. Go-Bag).
 Follow the instructions provided by local officials.

 Notify a family member or close friend of your temporary relocation.

 Parents of children enrolled in daycare centers should check with the individual center for its plan when enrolling their child.

 Leave plenty of food and water for livestock.

 Turn off lights, fans, air conditioners, and appliances except for refrigerators and freezers.

 Do not return home until you are told the area is safe.